tpierrain/me-myself-and-i/README.md

 ## In 2014

-### Reactive programming and Refactoring techniques
+### Reactive programming, & Refactoring techniques
 First year for me as a public speaker, I've studied a lot and trained very hard to make it work (verbal, non-verbal).
-Discovering by chance what I consider the best book ever written for public speakers (*Resonate*, by Nancy Duarte), I was thrilled to share this discovery with my mate [Cyrille Dupuydauby](https://twitter.com/Cyrdup) and to use it together in order to build our "[Basses latences, hauts débits : les secrets de la finance pour avoir des systèmes réactifs](https://www.youtube.com/watch?v=SHptUbGxXMU)" talk.
+Discovering by chance what I consider the best book ever written for public speakers (*Resonate*, by Nancy Duarte), I was thrilled to share this discovery with my mate [Cyrille Dupuydauby](https://twitter.com/Cyrdup) and to use it with him in order to build our "[Basses latences, hauts débits : les secrets de la finance pour avoir des systèmes réactifs](https://www.youtube.com/watch?v=SHptUbGxXMU)" talk.
 Considering the warm feedbacks we had and the number of time we played this talk about Reactive Programming over the years (the core concepts, not the trendy libraries), this was a really good investment ;-)

 Loving to live-code, I was also pleased to play [Refactoring de code legacy avec des trucs en "N"](http://www.programmez.com/actualites/mug-lyon-refactoring-de-code-legacy-avec-des-trucs-en-n-21635) here and there.
 Impressed by [David Gageot](https://twitter.com/dgageot)' usage of Golden Master to refactor legacy code in Java, I had decided to make a .NET ecosystem version of it to share it with non-java audience.